pluginkollektiv/statify/readme.txt

 ## Upgrade Notice ##

+### 2.0.0 ###

+This is a major release with some breaking changes.

+JavaScript based tracking is now using a WP REST API endpoint instead of AJAX.
+Please make sure you allow access for regular users, if there area any custom restrictions configured.

+Minimum system requirements are now WordPress 5.1 and PHP 7.4.

 ### 1.8.4 ###
 This is a maintenance release targeting WordPress 6.1 and PHP 8.1 compatibility.
 It is recommended for all users.